dropboxclone/distributed_file_directory_tree/README.md

  - Use [JGit](https://github.com/eclipse/jgit) or some other kind of version control system.
 * Do not store files (especially large ones) in Hazelcast shared memory.
 Consider transferring files via sockets.
 * Optimize file list display javascript.
 Currently takes some time (0-5sec) to load the list.
+ - Locally saving jquery library instead of pulling from internet, significantly reduced load time.

 ###Features
 * Select path while uploading files in web-interface.
 * ~~Delete files in web-interface.~~
-* Music streaming support in web-interface.
+* ~~Music streaming support in web-interface.~~
+ - Listen to WatchDir notifications in music indexing service.

 ###Other
 * Refactor REST API to return JSON indicating action successful/failed.